Duks31/Duks31/README.md

 - 👋 Hi, I’m @Duks31
-- 👀 I’m interested in datascience and machine learning and AI
+- 👀 I’m interested machine learning and AI
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on AI and machine learning and web3
 - 📫 How to reach me chidubemjan31@gmail.com